Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 👉 These results suggest a practical deployment path for ROS 2 on highly constrained embedded hardware.

 ## 🎯 Why this matters
-ROS 2 is powerful, but still too heavy for low-cost embedded robots.
+ROS 2 can remain challenging to deploy on low-cost embedded robots when memory budgets and startup constraints are tight.

 This project demonstrates that ROS 2 can be:
 - deployed on 1GB-class hardware